kah-ve/TrafficSignGAN/README.md

 ### Disclaimer

 I also tried training random CNN models on the two different datasets.
-I did this by just adding or removing layers, or finding a model used for black and white image classification, but the results on those were volatile, so I stuck with more recognizable models.
-It is to be ntoed, however, that you can't just run any model on the generated + real images and hope to get better results.
+I did this by just adding or removing layers, or finding a model used for black and white image classification and converted it to color, but the results on those were volatile, so I stuck with more standard models.
+It is to be noted, however, that you can't just run any model on the generated + real images and hope to get better results.

-Currently I have 450 additional images for each class.
-Next step is to train a model on the real datasets for each class and also the 500 generated ones, then test the model against a classifier only trained on the real dataset.

-Those results will be available soon.

 ## Sources: